shamnik2002/ChatBot/README.md

 - ~~give chat context to responses API~~
 - ~~Error handling like when offline tell user no internet connection, failure of responses API show message to user that something went wrong and allow for retry~~
 - ~~Delete conversations, perhapd rename them as well~~
+- ~~Currently everything is cached in memory, plan is to use SwiftData for persistent storage~~
 - cancellation of previous request, if user types before we get response
-- ~~Currently everything is cached in memory, plan is to use SwiftData for persistent storage~~
 - Add pagination ability to only fetch recent convresations/chat messages for a conversation instead of everything even from persistent store
 - Eventually use CloudKit to store data on cloud and only fetch what is recent/needed
 - Show usage data
 - user settings to send context vs not
+- Dark mode support
+- switch between models